Looking for the best things to do in Bangkok? This comprehensive guide will give you all the tools you need to make the most of your time in the city.

 Floating markets are 90 minutes from Bangkok, Ayuthaya is 1 hour and Kanchanaburi is a 2-hour drive.

-Ayuthaya with Photo Tour Guide - This full day tour includes air-con transfers from Bangkok, a boat tour around Ayuthaya and photography guide.
+Ayuthaya with Photo Tour Guide – This full-day tour includes air-con transfers from Bangkok, a boat tour around Ayuthaya and a photography guide.

 Floating Market tours – Browse this list to choose the floating market tour that best suits your travel style.

 Tours can be booked at the last minute and most tours offer easy cancellation up to 24 hours before departure.